Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `FITSView` deals with FITS streams and uses the `nom-tam-fits` library (<https://github.com/nom-tam-fits/nom-tam-fits>).
 - `J2KView` deals with JPEG2000 streams and it is the most complex, as it has to implement both the image decoding via the Kakadu library and to implement the JPIP streaming protocol.

-`SimpleImageView` uses the `ImageIO` API capabilities for reading remote streams, while `FITSView` uses the `NetClient` interface of JHelioviewer. `J2KViewCallisto` is a specialization of `J2KView` which uses the `NetClient` interface to read JP2 files over HTTP, cache them locally and decode them as local files.
+`SimpleImageView` uses the `ImageIO` API capabilities for reading remote streams, while `FITSView` uses the `NetClient` interface of JHelioviewer. `J2KViewCallisto` is a specialization of `J2KView` which uses the `NetClient` interface to read JP2 files over HTTP, then cache and decode them as local files.

 The two major components of `J2KView` are: